 Grounding Electrode (Ground Rod) Info and Install Suggestions

-Since a ground rod is generally thought to last quite a while, a homeowner rarely thinks about it.
-With the electronic complexity found throughout modern homes, the grounding electrode should probably be a regular part of home maintenance.
-High salt or mineral levels in the soil can speed up the corrosion process quite a bit, depending on the material from which it is made.
-One can purchase a highly conductive pure copper ground rod, but copper is a pretty soft material and can easily get misshapen when attempting to drive it into the hard or rocky soil.
+Since a ground rod is generally thought to last quite a while, a homeowner rarely (never...) thinks about how well it protects your home.
+However, with the electronic complexity found throughout modern homes, the grounding electrode should be a regular part of home maintenance.
+High salt or mineral levels in the soil can considerably speed up corrosion, depending on the metal the grounding electrode is made from.
+One can purchase a highly conductive pure copper ground rod, but copper is a pretty soft material.
+It can easily get misshapen when driving it into hard or rocky soil.
 A copper-bonded rod has negligibly less conductivity than copper, is much tougher, and is considerably less expensive than pure copper.
 For folks living in areas with high salt in the soil, there are also stainless steel grounding rods, which are very resistant to corrosion but have slightly higher resistance to Earth.
-As an alternative to going deeper with the existing ground rod, a second electrode located some distance from the first can also help achieve a lower impedance value.
+An alternative to going deeper with a single ground rod is a second electrode located some distance from the first. .
 It will get bonded to the primary electrode and provide a greater surface area in contact with Earth.
-If it is determined that a second ground electrode is a good choice, NEC requires at least a 6' distance between the electrodes, but there are some technical advantages to the electrode distance being equal or greater than the rod lengths.
-8' ground rod means the second electrode would be 8' or greater away, and doubled up 8' rods that are 16' deep means the second electrode is 16' away from the initial electrode.
-Anyway, get that Earth to grounding electrode impedance as low as you can!
+If you or your electrician determine that a second ground electrode is a good choice, NEC requires at least a 6' distance between the electrodes.
+However, there are some technical advantages to the electrode distance being equal to or greater than the rod lengths.
+8' ground rod means the second electrode would be 8' or greater away, and doubled-up 8' rods 16' deep means the second electrode is 16' away from the initial electrode.
+Anyway, get that Earth to grounding electrode impedance as low as possible!

-Next, you must deliver that optimized low impedance path for Earth ground to your home electrical system.
+Next, you must deliver that optimized low-impedance path for Earth ground to your home electrical system.
 When bonding the grounding electrode to the grounding electrode conductor (The wire going inside your house to the breaker box), there are, of course, options on how that is accomplished.
-Since we probably don't want to be thinking about the house grounding all the time, I would suggest having the conductor exothermically welded (using thermite) to the electrode rather than clamping it.
+Since we don't want to think about the house grounding all the time, I suggest having the conductor exothermically welded (using thermite) to the electrode rather than clamping it.
 The conductor is clamped onto the electrode with a bolt-on type connector with most homes, resulting in a potentially poor connection.
-In many instances, I'll bet this connection is loose or is at least somewhat compromised due to corrosion or oxidation.
+This connection is often loose or somewhat compromised due to corrosion or oxidation.
 In that instance, there is a significantly higher impedance to Earth ground, regardless of the impedance between the electrode and Earth.
-Once it's welded, it's there to stay, and the impedance of the bond is extremely low.
-It's an old and common practice and should not be expensive to have done.
+Once it's welded, it stays there, and the bond impedance is extremely low.
+It's an old and common practice and should be relatively inexpensive.

 So don't do it.